fabiana2611/fabiana2611.github.io/_posts/ago19/2019-08-15-angular-start.md

 Save all files and the result is, what you write in the field it will be shown below.

 Other examples you can find <a href="https://angular.io/start/routing">here</a>.

 <h2>Adding bootstrap</h2>
 <p class="p1">To use bootstrap you need to install that.
 If you want a specific version you just need to add that on the end of the command.</p>

 <pre class="p1">npm install --save bootstrap@3</pre>
 <p class="p2"><span class="s1">Refresh your project and the folder will be shown inside the node_modules folder.
 Now, update the file <span style="color: #993366;">Angular.json</span> adding in <strong>styles</strong> tag "</span><strong><span class="s2">node_modules/bootstrap/dist/css/bootstrap.min.css".</span></strong></p>
 <img class="  wp-image-1001 aligncenter" src="https://bianoporto.files.wordpress.com/2019/08/stylesbootstrap-1.png" alt="stylesBootstrap.png" width="390" height="283" />

+PS: As the studies progress, I will add the code in the <a href="https://github.com/fabiana2611/br-prev-analisys">github project</a>.

 <h2>Commands++</h2>